Status of Cape Wind

 Cape Wind has no customers:

 In early 2015, both Eversource and National Grid terminated their contracts with Cape Wind, leaving the developer with no customers for its high-priced power.
-This year, the state passed an energy bill, which requires Massachusetts utilities to solicit bids for power from offshore wind projects, but excludes the Cape Wind project.
+In July 2016, the state passed an energy bill, which requires Massachusetts utilities to solicit bids for power from offshore wind projects, but excludes the Cape Wind project.

 Cape Wind has lost key state and federal permits:

 - Massachusetts approvals for transmission lines needed to connect Cape Wind’s turbines to land were denied by the state in April of 2016.